eTech-Source/commerce-karma-components-light/README.md

 # Commerce Karma Components Light
 **Import note:** This package is not currently supported since Commerce Karma has not yet launched.
 However, it is nearing it's final form and can be used without error.
 Full support coming soon.

 Commerce Karma Components Light is a simple version based on Commerce Karma Components.
-It allows you to embed a pre-styled Commerce Karma customer rating into your application with a minimal HTML and JS support by all JS frameworks.
+It allows you to embed a pre-styled Commerce Karma customer rating into your application with minimal HTML and JS and is support by all JS frameworks.

 ## Installation
 Clone this project into your source directory for your frontend code.
 To do this run: